TABLE OF CONTENTS

 Target Your Audience

 Just like you have ideal customers and advertise to them, you should post on social media according to your ideal audience.
 Chances are, you’re not a one-size-fits-all business, and so your social media shouldn’t be one-size-fits-all either.
 For example, if you’re selling baby clothes, create content specifically for those who are going to be buying the baby clothes.
 If you’re selling basketballs, you don’t need to think through every single person who may use a basketball at one point in their life.
 Target the audience that you’re selling to, which happens to be people who play basketball.
 If you’re not sure who your target audience is, start by performing a target market analysis to find your ideal customer.

 Because social media is a great way to build brand recognition, you’re going to want to make sure that all of your content is branded and consistent across platforms.
 This includes logo, color scheme, and aesthetic.
 However, this can also spread to your messaging, copy, and voice.
 No matter when or where a customer is finding you, they should see consistency.

 If you haven’t gathered this by now, managing an effective social media marketing strategy is a full-time job.
 One way to take some of the pressure off is by scheduling outposts on scheduling platforms like Hootsuite, Buffer, and Later.
-This is specially helpful if you’re going to use more than one social media platform (and you should!).
+This is especially helpful if you’re going to use more than one social media platform (and you should!).
 If your strategy consists of posting regularly, it will be a lot of work to keep up with if you’re manually posting.
 These platforms range in price and capability but are worth the investment to facilitate your social media marketing strategy.

 Paid advertising is a great way to increase your following and expand your reach.
 Facebook, especially, has effective paid advertising options that you should consider.
 Social media platforms collect data on their users and use this information to target advertisements.
 That’s why if you were online shopping for a hammer, you may see hammer advertisements on your social media for the next week.
 As a retailer, you don’t have access to that data, but if you run paid advertisements through the platforms, they will use that data to target ads.